Helio Dórea Social Column – Folha Vitória

 As it could not be otherwise, my nephew Tonho Luiz Bumachar Brotto went to Rio de Janeiro yesterday, in the condition of a convinced tricolor, to participate in the farewell of the player Fred, at Maracanã, in the game between Fluminense and Ceará.

-Helia Dórea and Marcelo Lima climbed the mountain and are enjoying the weekend at the beautiful and comfortable residence of Ana Maria and Nenem Mendes, on the Blue Route, dominated by 13°.
+Helia Dórea and Marcelo Lima climbed the mountain and are enjoying the weekend at the beautiful and comfortable home of Ana Maria and Nenem Mendes, on the Blue Route, dominated by 12 degrees.
 Then I tell.

 Counselor and auditor of the Court of Auditors of Espírito Santo, Domingos Taubner will be in São Luiz, Maranhão, Wednesday (13), where he will give a lecture to managers and public servants of Own Social Security Regimes.